Best Ever France Barge Cruise

 A Trip To Remember

+Yes!!
+And they are wonderful.
 Our France Barge Cruise through the canals of Burgundy was and still remains one of my most favorite food travel memories.
-I’ll always remember the food, the wine and the friends I made on that week.
+I’ll always remember the food, the wine, and the friends I made during that week.

 This was a trip that we paid for ourselves, it was not a sponsored media trip.
 We did a ton of research before we booked this trip.
 If you’re looking to do the same we highly recommend this barge company and this itinerary.